smok-serwis/snakehouse/docs/accelerating.rst

 Accelerating builds
 ===================

 distutils by default compiles using a single process.
-To enable faster, multiprocess compilations just type:
+To enable faster, multiprocess compilations just use:

 .. code-block:: python